-The Family Support Hub can provide up to date information on availability and dates of Parenting Programmes.
-To request a place please complete a Early Help Contact Form and forward with a signed copy of the Privacy Statement, to the:
+The Family Support Hub (01202 456884) can provide up to date information on availability and dates of Parenting Programmes.
+To request a place please complete an Inter-Agency Referral Form and forward with a signed copy of the Privacy Statement, to the:

 Triple P (Positive Parenting Programme)

 Designed to prevent as well as treat behavioural and emotional problems in children and teenagers and create a family environment that encourages children to realise their potential.